Topics Map > Instructional Technology > Top Hat

 - Classroom with campus wireless connection

-The following workflow is meant as guidance for how you can facilitate a Background Knowledge Probe learning activity within an Active Learning Classroom.
+The following workflow is meant to guide how to facilitate a Background Knowledge Probe learning activity within an Active Learning Classroom.

 - Create a Top Hat question set or create a Canvas survey.